July 27, 2021

 Unlock the Kitchen Sink Using Hot Water

 Your kitchen sink will back up when soap, hair, and grease residue built up and clog the drain.
 You can try the first DIY hack when your sink has backed up to attack it with hot water.
 You will be surprised to note that it is easy to unclog the kitchen sink drain by pouring hot water down the drain.
+This is an important step before calling a drain cleaning professional.

 Boil the water to the highest and then splash it on the kitchen sink.
 As the hot water flows to the pipes, it will loosen the clog.
 Follow these steps to efficiently and quickly unlock your kitchen sink using hot water: